-The authors wish to thank Vitaly Shvetz, Dmitry Skladnev and Parashkeva Tzaneva for their cooperation in the research.
+The authors wish to thank Parashkeva Tzaneva (Bulgarian Academy of Sciences) for her cooperation in the research.
 Also authors would like to commemorate the memory of Prof. Marin Marinov (1928-2009) - the initiator of the research of color vision in Bulgaria.